A groupoid approach to $C^*$-algebras associated with $\lambda$-graph systems and continuous orbit equivalence of

 A $\lambda$-graph system $\frak L$ is a labeled Bratteli diagram with shift operation.
-It is a generalized notion of finite labeled graph and presents a subshifts.
-We will study continuous orbit equivalence of one-sided subshifts and topological conjugacy of two-sided subshifts from the view points of groupoids and $C^*$-algebras constructed from $\lambda$-graph system.
+It is a generalized notion of finite labeled graph and presents a subshift.
+We will study continuous orbit equivalence of one-sided subshifts and topological conjugacy of two-sided subshifts from the view points of groupoids and $C^*$-algebras constructed from $\lambda$-graph systems.

 \V{{\mathcal{V}}} \E{{\mathcal{E}}}

 \OA{{{\mathcal{O}}_A}} \OB{{{\mathcal{O}}_B}} \OZ{{{\mathcal{O}}_Z}} \OTA{{{\mathcal{O}}_{\tilde{A}}}} \SOA{{{\mathcal{O}}_A}\otimes{\mathcal{K}}} \SOB{{{\mathcal{O}}_B}\otimes{\mathcal{K}}} \SOZ{{{\mathcal{O}}_Z}\otimes{\mathcal{K}}} \SOTA{{{\mathcal{O}}_{\tilde{A}}\otimes{\mathcal{K}}}} \DA{{{\mathcal{D}}_A}} \DB{{{\mathcal{D}}_B}} \DZ{{{\mathcal{D}}_Z}} \DTA{{{\mathcal{D}}_{\tilde{A}}}} \SDA{{{\mathcal{D}}_A}\otimes{\mathcal{C}}} \SDB{{{\mathcal{D}}_B}\otimes{\mathcal{C}}} \SDZ{{{\mathcal{D}}_Z}\otimes{\mathcal{C}}} \SDTA{{{\mathcal{D}}_{\tilde{A}}\otimes{\mathcal{C}}}} \BC{{{\mathcal{B}}_C}} \BD{{{\mathcal{B}}_D}} \OAG{{\mathcal{O}}_{A^G}} \OBG{{\mathcal{O}}_{B^G}} \Max{{{\operatorname{Max}}}} \Per{{{\operatorname{Per}}}} \PerB{{{\operatorname{PerB}}}} \Homeo{{{\operatorname{Homeo}}}} \HA{{{\frak H}_A}} \HB{{{\frak H}_B}} \HSA{{H_{\sigma_A}(X_A)}} \Out{{{\operatorname{Out}}}} \Aut{{{\operatorname{Aut}}}} \Ad{{{\operatorname{Ad}}}} \Inn{{{\operatorname{Inn}}}} \det{{{\operatorname{det}}}} \exp{{{\operatorname{exp}}}} \cobdy{{{\operatorname{cobdy}}}} \Ker{{{\operatorname{Ker}}}} \ind{{{\operatorname{ind}}}} \id{{{\operatorname{id}}}} \supp{{{\operatorname{supp}}}} \ActA{{{\operatorname{Act}_{\DA}(\mathbb{T},\OA)}}} \ActB{{{\operatorname{Act}_{\DB}(\mathbb{T},\OB)}}} \RepOA{{{\operatorname{Rep}(\mathbb{T},\OA)}}} \RepDA{{{\operatorname{Rep}(\mathbb{T},\DA)}}} \RepDB{{{\operatorname{Rep}(\mathbb{T},\DB)}}} \U{{{\mathcal{U}}}}